wuangnguyen/nodejs-tiny-ecomerce/README.md

 Prerequisites:

 - MongoDb.
 You can setup a MongoDb locally or use a cloud instance.
 In this example, I will setup a local MongoDb via docker compose.
-- Kafka cluster.
-In this example, I will setup a local Kafka cluster via docker compose.
+- RabbitMQ.
+In this example, I will setup a local RabbitMQ via docker compose.

-**Note**: To get MongoDb and a Kafka cluster up and running locally, please make sure docker and docker compose are installed already in your machine.
+**Note**: To get MongoDb and a RabbitMQ up and running locally, please make sure docker and docker compose are installed already in your machine.

 Run all services with docker compose: